List of active policies

 Student Acceptable Use Policy

-1. New technologies have become integral to the lives of young people in today’s society, both within colleges and in their lives outside college.
+1. Technology has become integral to the lives of young people today, both within colleges and in their lives outside college.

 3. All users should have an entitlement to safe access to the internet and digital technologies at all times.